AllenInstitute/cell_type_mapper/docs/input_data_files/precomputed_stats_file.md

 - `cluster_alias`: the alias of the leaf node in the taxonomy to which the cell was assigned.
 This must correspond to a `cluster_alias` in `cluster_to_cluster_annotation_membership.csv`.

+Once the tool has ingested the taxonomy, it will scan the list of provided H5AD files to find the cells that belong to each cell type and assemble the required statistics.
+It is not required that cells of the same cell type be in the same H5AD file.
+Each cell in `cell_metadata.csv` must be in one of the provided H5AD files.
+The H5AD files may also contain cells not mentioned in `cell_metadata.csv`.
+These cells will be ignored when populating the `precomputed_stats.h5` file.

 ## Schema